loudmouse/water_tanks/README.md

 The city of Chicago was once home to hundreds of water tanks.
 They are quickly disappearing from the skyline as they are be taken down across the city.
 This project is an attempt to map, photograph, and document as many of these water tanks before they're gone forever.

+For a live version, visit: [Chicago Water Tanks](http://www.chicagowatertanks.com/)

+---

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

+---

 ### Prerequisites